harrypmdev/worthing-sw/README.md

 The desktop General Feed and My Feed pages include a column to the left of the feed, 'Top Profiles' and 'Last Online from your following' respectively.
-These were excluded in the final product as they were deemed unnecessary for the overrall user experience and the project scope.
+These were excluded in the final product as they were deemed unnecessary for the overall user experience and the project scope.

 <details>
 <summary> Create Post Page Wireframe (Desktop)</summary>